vertelab/odoo-outplacement/outplacement_order_interpreter/README.rst

 32. v12.0.1.7.4 AFC-2358 Added server action and updated code to update duration of booking in two decimal, Added text 'Please submit Interpreter' on kanban if booking is not delivered, Added breadcrumbs for activity.
 33. v12.0.1.7.5 AFC-2568 Made 'Interpreter Gender Preference' editable.
 34. v12.0.1.7.6 AFC-2581 Added dynamic date filter to outplacement interpreter booking filter view.
-35. Added info about informing the interpreter when the interpreter is cancelled in activity.js-file
+35. v12.0.1.7.7 Added info about informing the interpreter when the interpreter is cancelled in activity.js-file
+36. v12.0.1.7.8 AFC-2596 Listed all activities from Interpreters menus.

 Maintainers
 ~~~~~~~~~~~